Synss/pyhard2/documentation/tuthw3.rst

 `{key code}` is an integer between 10 and 30.
 We could define twenty commands "SF 10", "SF 11", etc. or add an ``if 10 <= param.getcmd <= 30`` condition in the protocol, but that would either be a lot of work or a fragile solution.
-Instead, we add these commands using the :meth:`~Subsystem.add_action_by_name` method from `Subsystem`.
+Instead, we add these commands using :meth:`Subsystem.add_action_by_name`.
 The completed subsystem now looks like:

 .. literalinclude:: tuthw3.py